pjones-git/S3-Static-Web-Deploy/README.md

 # S3-Static-Web-Deploy
 S3 Static Website Deployment via Terraform

-README – Project Summary
+Great idea 👍 — a public repo should be easy to skim and inviting.

+Here’s a polished, visually friendly version using headers, emphasis, icons, and layout that renders nicely in GitHub Markdown.

+🌐 S3 Static Website Deployment with Terraform

-This project provisions infrastructure in Amazon Web Services (AWS) to host a static website using infrastructure-as-code practices.
+Welcome!
+This project shows how a static website can be deployed to Amazon Web Services (AWS) using modern Infrastructure as Code practices.

-Deployment is automated with Terraform and executed through HCP Terraform (Terraform Cloud) using OpenID Connect (OIDC) federation to securely assume an AWS Identity and Access Management (IAM) role.
-No long-lived credentials are stored in the repository.

-What this configuration creates
+Instead of clicking around the console, everything is built automatically through Terraform, with execution handled by HCP Terraform using secure OIDC-based role assumption.

+🔒 No long-lived credentials live in this repository.

+🚀 What Gets Created

+When a run executes, Terraform will build:

-An Amazon S3 bucket with a globally unique name
+✅ A globally unique Amazon S3 bucket

-Static website hosting configuration
+✅ Static website hosting configuration

-Index and error document definitions
+✅ index.html and error.html routing

-Public access configuration required for web delivery
+✅ Public access settings required for web traffic

-A bucket policy allowing read access to website objects

-Automated upload of HTML content from the html/ directory
+✅ A bucket policy allowing public read of site content ✅ Automatic upload of files from the /html directory

-Output values that display the website endpoint after deployment
+✅ Output values that display the live website URL

-Security model
+🔐 Security Model

-Authentication to AWS is performed using short-lived credentials obtained at runtime via workload identity federation between HCP Terraform and AWS IAM.
-The repository contains no secrets.

-How deployments run
+Authentication is handled using short-lived, automatically generated credentials.

+HCP Terraform federates with AWS IAM through OIDC to assume a role at runtime.

+✨ This means:

+No access keys

+No secrets in code

+No credentials in GitHub

+⚙️ How Deployments Work

-Changes pushed to the repository trigger remote Terraform runs.
-The workflow performs:
+Every push to the repository can trigger a remote run.

+The workflow typically follows:

+Initialize → Plan → (Optional Approval) → Apply

+During this process Terraform will:

-Initialization of providers
+download providers

-Infrastructure planning

-Approval (if manual apply is enabled)
+calculate changes

-Resource creation or update
+create or update resources

-Purpose
+output the website endpoint

+🎯 Project Goal

-The goal of this project is to demonstrate repeatable, version-controlled cloud infrastructure deployment for a public static web application.
+This repository demonstrates how to build a repeatable, version-controlled, and automated cloud deployment for a public-facing static website.

+It’s designed for learning, labs, and foundational cloud engineering practice.